How to Start a Taxi Business in Romania: All You Need to Know

 The Demand for Taxi Services in Romania

 Romania’s growing urbanization and expanding tourism sector make it an attractive market for taxi services.
 Cities like Bucharest, Constanța, and Brașov see high demand for transportation, especially from tourists, daily commuters, and event-goers.
-Additionally, the country’s airport hubs generate significant business opportunities for taxi services.
-Whether you’re targeting local passengers or international visitors, there’s a steady market for reliable transportation.
+Additionally, the country’s major airport hubs including Henri Coandă International Airport in Bucharest — generate significant business opportunities for taxi and airport transfer services year-round.
+Romania welcomed over 3.5 million international tourists annually in recent years, and inbound tourism has been recovering strongly.
+Whether you’re targeting local passengers or international visitors, there’s a steady and growing market for reliable, professionally operated taxi transportation.
+The expansion of Bucharest’s metro network and the increasing number of business travelers visiting Romania for conferences and trade events further drives demand for quality ground transport solutions.

 Competition in the Market